You want smart political talk without the meltdowns?

 No, no, no, no.

-And because, and I think this is a good thing, because President elect Trump's goals are so lofty, because he really does want to make America great again, because he really does want to turn the economy around.
+And because, and I think this is a good thing, because President-elect Trump's goals are so lofty, because he really does want to make America great again, because he really does want to turn the economy around.

-I mean, all of these things are gonna be surrounding him, and he's gonna have a news media which just cleaned uh doesn't understand what he's doing and and is opposed to the parts they do understand.
+And he's going to have a news media which just plain doesn't understand what he's doing and is opposed to the parts they do understand.

 You know, the funny thing is, you know, Chuck Todd was making some comments this weekend.